-Another direction for further research is to extend our approach to instances involving unions in three dimensions where the worst-case complexity of the union is only quadratic or near-quadratic (see [4, 7, 33] for known instances of this kind).
-Our approach runs in subcubic time, when $\xi$ is small, but does not improve upon standard, output-insensitive techniques when the union complexity is always nearquadratic.
-The simplest instance of such a problem would be the following: Given a collection of n balls in $\mathbb{R}^3$ whose union is equal to the union of some $\xi = o(n)$ of the balls, can the union be constructed in subquadratic time?
+Another direction for further research is to extend our approach to instances involving unions in three dimensions where the worst-case complexity of the union is only quadratic or near-quadratic (see [4, 7, 28] for known instances of this kind).
+Our approach runs in subcubic time, when ξ is small, but does not improve upon standard, output-insensitive techniques when the union complexity is near-quadratic.
+The simplest instance of such a problem would be: Given a collection of n balls in \mathbb{R}^3 , whose union is equal to the union of some $\xi \ll n$ of the balls, can the union be constructed in subquadratic time?

-Finally, we note that in an earlier version of the algorithm [20], we used a different approach, based on a careful implementation of the DC algorithm of [18].
-The previous approach is more complicated, yields a somewhat less efficient solution (which is subquadratic for only a smaller range of the values of the parameter $\xi$ ), and is more difficult to extend to other geometric shapes and to higher dimensions (in this previous approach, the implementation was based on the techniques of [2, 3, 5, 11, 19].
-Our new approach, based on the technique of Brönnimann and Goodrich, is simpler and more generic, improves our previous result, and extends to other shapes and to higher dimensions.
+Finally, we note that in an earlier version of the algorithm [17], we used a different approach, based on a careful implementation of the DC algorithm of [15].
+The previous approach is more complicated, yields a somewhat less efficient solution, which is subquadratic only for a smaller range of the values of the parameter ξ , and is more difficult to extend to other geometric shapes and to higher dimensions.
+Our new approach, based on the technique of Brönnimann and Goodrich, is simpler, more generic, improves our previous result, and extends to other shapes and to higher dimensions.